 What We Hold in Our Bodies Before We Have Words for It

 By the door, my orange suitcase sits unopened.
 It is my “transformational object,” a vessel for the “what we hold in our bodies before we have words for it,” the knowledge held in my body still awaiting words to name it.
-Christopher Bollas (1987) suggests that such objects hold parts of the self waiting to be rediscovered.
+Christopher Bollas (1987) suggests that such objects hold parts of the self that await rediscovery.
 Inside that suitcase is more than just linen and walking shoes; it keeps the “ash” of nineteen years of academic performance and the quiet grief of the pandemic years that hollowed me out.

 As I sit here, my nervous system is in a state of chronic activation, scanning for demands even in this unlived-in room.
-Drawing on Stephen Porges’ (2011) work on how the nervous system responds to safety and threat, I recognize I am struggling to move from hyper-vigilance into a state of genuine safety and connection.
+Drawing on Stephen Porges’ (2011) work on how the nervous system responds to safety and threat, I recognize that I am struggling to move from hypervigilance to a state of genuine safety and connection.
 I am a ghost haunting my own morning, showering without feeling the water, eating without tasting the food.

 I am already mentally in the Sea of Cortez, replaying the past and rehearsing the future, while completely missing the sensory reality of the present.